Saurav Ghosal: Career

-Saurav won the bronze medal at the Asian Games 2006 Doha and was awarded the Arjuna Award by the President of India in August 2007 thus becoming the first Squash player from the country to get the award.
+Ghosal won the bronze medal at the Asian Games 2006 Doha and was awarded the Arjuna Award by the President of India in August 2007, thus becoming the first squash player from the country to get the award.

-Saurav started playing squash in his hometown of Kolkata, at the Kolkata Racquet Club.
-He did his schooling from Lakshmipat Singhania Academy, before moving to Chennai to join the ICL Squash Academy.
+Ghosal started playing squash in his hometown of Kolkata, at the Kolkata Racquet Club.
+He studied from the Lakshmipat Singhania Academy, before moving to Chennai to join the ICL Squash Academy.
 Here he was coached by retired Major Maniam and Cyrus Poncha.

 Ghosal has numerous firsts to his credit, the first Indian to be ranked junior World No one, the first to bag the junior National championship three years in a row and in December 2006, he won the country the first medal in squash in the Doha Asian Games.
 His first major title was the German Open (U-17) in May 2002 and he won the Dutch Open two months later.

-In 2013, he became the first Indian squash player to reach the quarterfinals of the World Championship.
+In 2013, he became the first Indian squash player to reach the quarter-finals of the World Championship.